 You could have a case against the vendor for misrepresentation or a professional negligence claim against the surveyor if they didn’t identify knotweed prior to the sale.

-Mortgage companies will not lend or re-mortgage unless you can show that the property is knotweed free or has been treated by a company who offers insurance backed guarantees.
+Mortgage companies will not lend or re-mortgage unless you can show that the property is knotweed free or has been treated by a company that offers insurance-backed guarantees.

 From there, they will treat the weed – regardless of how many times it grows back – until it is completely eradicated.
 In the meantime, our team of legal experts will work hard to get you compensation by settling a claim with the defendant.